FORGOT YOUR DETAILS?

 Director of First Nations Initiatives

-Michelle resides in Kamloops and is a member of Stuctuws (Bonaparte Community) located in the Secwepemc Nation.
-Michelle has worked in First Nations Education as a Teacher, Principal and a FNESC/FNSA Regional Principal.
-She has completed her Bachelor of Education and Masters in Educational Leadership.
+Michelle resides in Celista, and is a member of St'uxwtéws (Bonaparte First Nation) located in the Secwepemc Nation.
+She has completed her Bachelor in Education at UBC and her Master’s in Educational Leadership, at Thompson Rivers University.
+Michelle has over 20 years of working in First Nations Education as a Teacher, Principal and a FNESC/FNSA Regional Principal.
 Michelle has worked with over 20 First Nations Communities in BC, supporting education and communities as they grow their circle of strong and proud First Nations Learners.
-Community and relationships are important to Michelle and she is excited to continue to support communities as they build educational pathways and opportunities that will lead to life-long careers.
+Community and relationships are important to Michelle and she is excited to continue to support our First Nation Communities and members as they build pathways and opportunities that will lead to life-long careers.

 Dean Heron